Ryan358/Drawing_Stabilization_Robot/README.md

 # Drawing Stabilization Robot
  This robot is designed to stabilize hand tremors in people with motor function issues.
+For hardware testing: I suggest testing Main first to get the analog inputs settled, then test setup to ensure that you can move and calibrate servos properly.
+Then you can test damping.

 # Code
 The code is split into three separate modules; main.py, damping.py, and setup.py.
 Main.py controls the Pico, setup.py